How Information Technology Outsourcing Impacts the Economy

 Based on thorough research, it debunks the myth that globalization has robbed Americans of jobs.
 The authors prove the point that technology has replaced most workers.

 Technology is also what allows U.S. companies to outsource more call centers to India.
 For this reason, laws to restrict immigration will also not protect any U.S. jobs.
 Technology allows capital to go across borders.
 In fact, countries are even losing the ability to set their own interest rates and money supply, since capital is so fluid.

 Without technology, jobs could not go to China and India just because they are low cost.
 Companies can no longer compete based on just low cost.
 They must add service and individualization as well.
 Target is a perfect example of a low-cost provider that added service, in terms of branded designer merchandise, and individualization, in terms of its Baby Shower and Wedding gift services.

-Technology has also meant that companies who modularize will compete more effectively.
+Technology has also meant that companies that modularize will compete more effectively.
 Each portion of the supply chain can be outsourced to the company in the country which does it best.
 This increases quality and lowers costs.

 Even though China and India are growing quickly, the authors find that the world is not flat yet.
 It will take a long time for them to "catch up" to the Western world, despite the growth in Bangalore and Shanghai.

 The strength of U.S. companies is due to the open environment that allows innovators, technologies, and organizational forms to emerge and compete.
 This encourages productivity and reduces stagnation.
 This is a result of venture capital, connections between a product's research and its end users, and flexible labor markets.
 To remain competitive, the United States needs to foster this environment and not focus on protectionism and tax penalties that inhibit it.

 Tech Outsourcing Is Slowing Down

 Between 2016 and 2021, tech outsourcing will grow 8 percent a year.
 That's about half its annual growth rate of 15 percent between 2010 and 2015, according to the International Data Corporation.